MaxKruse/FlagOrEnv/README.md

 If you pass only one of the two, the value will be used.

 If you omit the value, the default value will be used.
 Either using [go-default's](https://github.com/mcuadros/go-defaults) tags, or Zero-initialized.

+## Limitations
+As of right now, only the following types are supported, any others will log an error:

+ - string
+ - int64
+ - float64
+ - bool
+ - []string (separated by comma)

 ## Dependencies